shane-kercheval/r-examples/examples/examples.md

     ## [1] TRUE

-> This was one of the most important visualizations in Chapter 3.
-I like
+> This \[the graph below\] was one of the most important visualizations
-> how it captures what empirical Bayes estimation is doing: moving all
+> in Chapter 3.
+I like how it captures what empirical Bayes estimation
-> batting averages towards the prior mean (the dashed red line), but
+> is doing: moving all batting averages towards the prior mean (the
-> moving them less if there is a lot of information about that player
+> dashed red line), but moving them less if there is a lot of
-> (high at\_bats).
+> information about that player (high at\_bats).
 (Robinson, David.
-Introduction to Empirical Bayes:
+> Introduction to Empirical Bayes: Examples from Baseball Statistics .
-> Examples from Baseball Statistics .
-Kindle Edition.)
+> Kindle Edition.)

 The red line represents points where the raw batting average and the estimated batting average are identical.